February 6

 Many nonstick cookware warranties sound better than they actually are.
 People may think that when the nonstick coating stops working, they'll be able to get a free replacement from the manufacturer.

 This almost never happens.
-Most nonstick cookware warranties cover manufacturer defects and build defects, but not the nonstick coating--or if they do, the nonstick coating is covered for a shorter time than the rest of the cookware.
+Most nonstick cookware warranties cover manufacturer defects and build defects, but not the coating--or if they do, the nonstick coating is covered for a shorter time than the rest of the cookware.
 GreenPan, for example, has a lifetime warranty on their cookware, but only a two year warranty on the nonstick coating.

 So nonstick cookware warranties in general are rarely as good as they sound.

-More importantly, the Gotham Steel warranty might be worse than most: People who've tried to use their warranty return found that they had to pay for shipping.
+The Gotham Steel warranty might be worse than most: People who've tried to use their warranty return found that they had to pay for shipping.
 Gotham Steel wants you to pay $9.95 for shipping to return a pan, which is more than it would cost through the post office.
 This probably covers the investment they have in the pan, so you're actually just paying for the cost of a new pan.
 This isn't much of a warranty.

 back to top